abdiu34567/queue-notifier/README.md

-Okay, great!
-Let's update the README based on all the changes we've made (structured logging, removal of `startWorker`, addition of `batchSender`, `campaignId`, updated notifier configs, removal of `SimulationManager` in favor of cancellation keys, etc.).

-Here's a revised README.md:

----

 # Queue Notifier SDK

 **Queue Notifier SDK** is a TypeScript library designed for efficiently dispatching large volumes of notifications through multiple channels—Firebase (FCM), Telegram, Email, and Web Push—using reliable Redis-backed job queues powered by `BullMQ`.
 It simplifies batch processing of recipients queried from a database, includes rate limiting, supports campaign cancellation, and features configurable structured logging.